SchmidAlex/followercounter/README.md

 ## Code of conduct

-We always use names for variables and functions to say, what the function is doing.
+We always use names for variables and functions to say, what the function is doing or what you get with the call.